|

 Waterproof concrete is a specific mix of completely normal aggregates, cement and water.

-Waterproof concrete has extra sand to completely fill the spaces between the stones.
+Waterproof concrete has extra sand to completely fill all the spaces between the stones.

 Waterproof concrete has extra cement to completely fill all the spaces between the sand.

 Waterproof concrete has a lot less water so that grains of cement are not pushed apart.
-Grains of cement almost touch neighbours in the fresh, wet waterproof concrete mix.
+Grains of cement probably touch neighbours in the fresh, wet waterproof concrete mix.

 Normally concrete has more water that pushes grains of cement apart reducing the friction and adding workability, which is why extra water is very popular with labourers.
 More water significantly reduces the amount of work they need to do.